codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 %}

 ### Codefresh Platform
 The Codefresh Platform comprises:

 * Codefresh Control Plane
 * Codefresh Runtime with the Codefresh Application Proxy and Argo Project
 * Codefresh Clients, the Codefresh UI and the Codefresh CLI

+{::nomarkdown}
+<br><br>
+{:/}

 #### Codefresh Control Plane
 The Codefresh Control Plane is the SaaS component in the platform.
 External to the entperise firewall, it does not have direct communication with the Codefresh Runtime, Codefresh Clients, or the customer's organizational systems.
 The Codefresh Application Proxy and the Codefresh Clients communicate with the Codefresh Control Plane to retrieve the required information.

 The Codefresh Control Plane:

 * Securely stores user accounts, and retrieves
 * Enforces the permissions model
 * Controls authentication, user management, and billing

+{::nomarkdown}
+<br><br>
+{:/}

 #### Codefresh Runtime
 The Codefresh Runtime is installed on a Kubernetes cluster, and houses the enterprise distribution of the Codefresh Application Proxy and the Argo Project.